leonp/thisdaysportion/_posts/2020-05-08-endless-utopia.md

 </div>

 Which is all wonderful, in and of itself.
 But what I love about Kraftwerk – and what they mean to me – is how this artifice results in beautiful, utopic music, free from all borders, ego, history, nationalism and constraints, but still capable of sadness.
 An escape from English boorishness and jingoism.
 Often this was explicit in song titles such as <cite>Europe Endless</cite>, and in the subject matter of travel, the statelessness of being inbetween things, the joy of cycling.
-For me, this is what you find in Beethoven and Schubert, but in a language and tone more immediate and meaningful.
+For me, this is what you also find in the romanticism of Beethoven and Schubert, but in a language and tone more immediate and identifiable.

-So, we can enjoy from a slightly ironic distance – and therefore overcome – the uptight Germanism of, say, <cite>The Model</cite>, while losing ourselves in the romantic melancholy of <cite>Radioland</cite> (from their best album, Radio-activity):
+So, we can consider all the sometimes unsettling, often contradictory meanings of the German motorway system through the lens of retro-futurism on <cite>Autobahn</cite>, and lose ourselves in the romantic melancholy of <cite>Radioland</cite>, a paean to the simple joy of listening to the radio at night.
+The song is from their best album, <cite>Radio-activity</cite>, the title (note the hyphen) of which refers to several things, including a mid-70s US pop show.
+Typically, the songs explore a range of connected subjects: the physics of radio waves, nuclear power and modern, everyday uses of technology.
+The cover pictures a Nazi-era radio.

 <div class="vid">